-A road sign on the A6 in Northern Ireland where the ‘London’ of ‘Londonderry’ marked out.
-Derry City and Strabane District Council has voted in favour of changing the official name of Londonderry to Derry.
-Photograph: Getty Images
+Unionists in Northern Ireland have accused Derry City and Strabane District Council of "sectarian" behaviour after it voted in favour of changing the official name of Londonderry to Derry.

 At the Guildhall on Thursday a vote to change the name of the city was passed with support from Sinn Fein, the SDLP and independent councillors, despite opposition from the minority unionist group on the nationalist-controlled council.